OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 #### Content Delivery Network (CDN)

-A Content Delivery Network (CDN) is a geographically distributed set of caching proxy servers designed to improve website performance.
+A Content Delivery Network (CDN) is a geographically distributed set of caching proxy servers designed to improve site performance.

 It is typically configured by pointing the publicly facing domain to the CDN's servers, and then configuring the CDN to connect to the correct backend servers (sometimes known as the "origin").